 This hypothesis explains why we consider the relative importance of and normative relationships between the things at stake; doing so is part of trying to strike the right balance between them.
 It also explains why we feel frustrated when deliberation is cut short; we feel frustrated because we are frustrated, which is because we aimed to figure out how to strike the right balance and have been prevented from doing so.
 And it explains why we go looking for further morally significant considerations; we are motivated to strike the right balance between everything that matters at stake in our circumstances, and not merely those things that have so far occurred to us.

 Thus, the hypothesis that continued deliberation is driven by a concern to strike the right balance explains the phenomena much better than the hypothesis that it is driven solely by concerns for the particular things that deliberators see at stake in their circumstances.
 Of course, these are not the only possible explanations.
 I cannot survey every other possible explanation.
-So I content myself with having challenged the main rival explanation that has some defenders in the contemporary literature and made the case for my hypothesis over theirs.
+So, I content myself with having challenged the main rival explanation that has some defenders in the contemporary literature and made the case for my hypothesis over theirs.

 4. Deliberation and Moral Motivation